project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

   summarize(sum = sum(loan_amnt))
 ```

 In this challenge, the appropriate plot to show the sum of loan every month between 2015 and 2016 is barplot.
-Because the sum is too large in number to be displayed properly, I'll be using `plotly` package to make the barplot interactable so the monthly sum will pop once the mouse hovers over the bar.
-Thus, I need to add another package into the script.
+Because the sum was too large in number to be displayed properly, I used `plotly` package to make the barplot interactable, so the monthly sum will pop up once the mouse hovers over the bar.
+Thus, I needed to add another package into the script.

 ```r
 suppressPackageStartupMessages(library(plotly))
 ```

-The barplot is designed to be vertical because it has ordinal variable involved which is `issue_d`.
+The barplot was designed to be vertical because it had ordinal variable involved which is `issue_d`.
 The viewer will read the plot from left to right in chronological order from January 2015 to December 2016.
-The **sum** variable's values are scaled down by 10<sup>^6</sup> to ease reading; the detailed values can be viewed when the mouse hovers each bar using `ggplotly()`.
-The bars have been colored based on loan status, **Current** or **Closed**, because it's an important feature in this dataset.
-The bar of each loan status type is positioned side-to-side to show comparison in sum of loan in a month quickly.
+The **sum** variable's values were scaled down by 10<sup>^-6</sup> to ease reading; the detailed values can be viewed when the mouse hovers each bar as part of the functionality of `ggplotly()`.
+The bars had been colored based on loan status, **Current** or **Closed**, because it was an important feature in that dataset.
+The bar of each loan status type was positioned side-to-side to show comparison in sum of loan based on issued month quickly.
 The purpose of minimalizing the display is to give general information _in a glance_.
 Addiding meaningful plot title, x-axis label and y-axis label helps too.

 ```r
 p <- ggplot(data = sum_loan_amnts) +